Why did the forums change?

 - Technical Advice is hosted by our Engagement Strategist, Erin McGregor.
 It’s a place to ask questions about your gear, recording equipment, and software and get responses from experienced producers. ([email protected])

 - Website Questions and Feedback is a great place to see what other folks have noted on the new website and share your input.
 Start a new discussion on the site or email [email protected] to post to the forum.

-Regional forums include International Members, and Alaska and the Pacific Northwest.
-And if you are a good point of contact for an existing regional group it would be fantastic if you’d hop on our Regional Groups forum ([email protected]) and introduce yourself, so that new AIR members know how to connect.
+Regional forums include a forum for International Members.
+If you are a good point of contact for an existing regional group it would be fantastic if you’d hop on our Regional Groups forum ([email protected]) and introduce yourself, so that new AIR members know how to connect.

 Wishing for a forum that doesn't exist yet?
 Request it in the Website Questions and Feedback forum!

 Posting to the Forums

 Post to any forum by clicking “Start a Discussion” from your profile drop down menu or at airmedia.org/community.
 You can also email a post to any forum, as long as your membership is current.
 Each forum has its own email address now!